Where sin increased…

 but sent a ravaging bird flu along with it.

-16 Then some in the Israelite camp
+16 Then some in the Israelite camp envied Moses

-who was consecrated to YHWH.
+and Aaron, who had been consecrated to YHWH.

 17 So the earth opened up and swallowed Dathan